Dr. Satoshi INOUE

 Recent Research Activities

-【Paper accepted by ApJ (Inoue et al.) 】(October 2022)
+【Paper published by ApJ (Inoue et al.) 】(March 2023)

 Our latest paper "An Evolution and Eruption of the Coronal Magnetic Field through a Data-driven MHD Simulation" (by S. Inoue, K. Hayashi, & T. Miyoshi) has been accepted from The Astrophysical Journal.
 We developed a new data-driven MHD simulation code and tested the performance using the ground-truth data that cover the energy storage and release process of the solar coronal magnetic field.
 We confirmed that our new code produced the ground-truth data well!